 - a small group tour where you can meet like-minded people.

-Through the Hays Independence Travel Group we have access to all the best tour operators, all the game reserves and lodges at highly competitive prices.
-We will organise for you a safe, healthy, exciting and relaxing holiday, all with flexible bookings and ABTA and ATOL protection.
+We know what makes a great safari holiday.
+And we have access to all the resources to put together, for you, a safe, healthy, exciting and relaxing holiday, all with flexible bookings and ABTA and ATOL protection.

 Read on below or browse through the pages to get some ideas about where to go.